Equilibrier/proto-osi/readme.md

 - **Core OSI Layers**: Implemented to a basic level.
 - **Network Protocols**: Includes simplified implementations of DHCP, DNS, HTTP, MQTT, NTP, Telnet, and WebSocket.
-- **Simulation and Testing**: Utilizes a dummy simulation executable for testing and includes stubs for more advanced features.
+- **Simulation and Testing**: (@TODO) Utilizes a dummy simulation executable for testing and includes stubs for more advanced features.

 ## Features

 - **Basic OSI Layers Implementation**: Focuses on network and transport layers with ongoing development.
 - **Protocol Simulation**: Simulates basic Ethernet Level 1+2 devices.
-- **Testing**: Includes basic tests for singleton, threading, and synchronization.
+- **Testing**: (for now, it includes basic internal tests for singleton, threading, and synchronization) @TODO Will include simulation tests for the implemented stack.

 ## Getting Started